lucas-ko/MicrosoftCloudNotes/EntraID-WorkloadIdentityFederation.md

 - Implement Azure Policies to apply governance to federated identity token issuers (applicable only for user-assigned managed identities in Azure infrastructure context).
 Example policies [here](https://www.azadvertizer.net/azpolicyadvertizer/2571b7c3-3056-4a61-b00a-9bc5232234f5.html), [here](https://www.azadvertizer.net/azpolicyadvertizer/fd1a8e20-2c4f-4a6c-9354-b58d786d9a1f.html) and [here](https://www.azadvertizer.net/azpolicyadvertizer/ae62c456-33de-4dc8-b100-7ce9028a7d99.html).
 - Azure Policies can also block the use of workload identity federation at a designated scope (again, only for user-assigned managed identities in Azure infrastructure context).
 Details [here](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation-block-using-azure-policy).
 - Minimize permanent assignments (use smart role elevation policies!) to the following Entra ID roles: Global Admin (that was obvious :)), Application Admin, Cloud Application Admin, Application Developer, any custom role with modify permissions iver application registrations and service principals.
 Do not assign any owners on app registration objects.
 Make sure that _Application.ReadWrite.All_ application permission is not assigned to any service principals/managed identities.
-- Have robust detection and alerting capabilities
+- Have robust detection and alerting capabilities.
-  - Query to detect additions of federated identity credentials in application objects
+  - Query to detect additions of federated identity credentials in application objects:
 ```
 //set lookback period below
 let lookback = 30d;